jwashin/pj_pyramid_appengine/readme.rst

 development server will be located in "./bin"

-Your source code for your project will be located at "./src/mynewproject", a bundle of your source and it's dependencies will be located at "./parts/mynewproject"
+Your source code for your project will be located at "./src/mynewproject".
+A bundle of your source and its dependencies will be located at "./parts/mynewproject"

 Running your project for development